 The only drawback of using a 5 gallon bucket for growing plants is the somewhat ugly design.
 If this doesn’t concern you (or your neighbors), then go for it!

 Do Tomatoes Grow Better in Pots or in the Ground?

 This is one of the great debates – do tomatoes grow better in pots or in the ground?
 I have experimented with both methods and have seen a variety of results.

-In my experience, in ground tomato plants are more difficult to keep healthy, but can often lead to better harvests when conditions are perfect.
+In my experience, in-ground tomato plants are more difficult to keep free from disease, but can often lead to better harvests when conditions are ideal.
 Potted tomato plants are great for drainage, but require more frequent watering and fertilizing throughout the year.